Embassy of Sweden, Pretoria: Residence

-From at least 1965, the ambassadorial residence was located on 180 Nicolson Street in the suburb of Brooklyn.
+In 1955, a small villa in Pretoria was acquired to serve as the residence of the Swedish minister.
+In Cape Town, where the envoy spent four to five months each year during the parliamentary session, the Swedish state maintained a villa.
+The residence in Cape Town was called 'Morgenster' and was located at Brommersvlei Road, Constantia.
+From at least 1965, the Pretoria residence was located on 180 Nicolson Street in the suburb of Brooklyn.

 The decision to build a new residence in South Africa in the early 2000s was the result of the existing residence feeling too small in relation to the "new" South Africa, a country with which Sweden has very good relations since the struggle against apartheid.
 Money was released through the sale of a former house in Cape Town, an oversized villa with an expression that rhymed poorly with Sweden's identity.
 The very goal of strengthening Sweden's profile internationally, in accordance with the state's action program for architecture, design and design, became the guiding principle for the work on the new ambassadorial residence.
 The new residence opened in April 2003 and is located on 297 Canopus Street in Waterkloof Ridge.
 The house was designed by Anders Landström at Landström Architects.
 Interior designers were Jonas Bohlin and Jacob Hertzell at Jonas Bohlin Architects.
 The landscape was designed by Bengt Isling at Nyréns Architects.
 Architect in South Africa was Boogertman Krige Architects through Ernes Wilken (responsible) and Marlise Teunissen and construction management in South Africa was Kerr Developments through Len Sloan and general contractor was van der Linde & Venter Construction through Gerhard van der Linde, Johan Venter and Arthur Milbrandt.
 Landström's drawings were praised especially for their well-balanced volumes.